 - heart palpitations

 - rapid abnormal breathing

 Withdrawal management at Jintara Rehab focuses on:

-Jintara Rehab is a small boutique rehab, accepting only 10 private clients in a beautiful boutique rehab setting - so you wont be overlooked or overwhelmed.
-Our focus is on providing the best client experience we can - from our highly experienced and credentialed International Therapy Team, attentive and caring Thai staff, wonderful resort-like facilities and amazing holistic, fitness and nutritional options at a reasonable price.
+Jintara Rehab is a small boutique rehab that specializes in support for alcohol addiction, accepting only 10 private clients in a beautiful boutique rehab setting – so you wont be overlooked or overwhelmed.
+Our focus is on providing the best client experience we can – from our highly experienced and credentialed International Therapy Team, attentive and caring Thai staff, wonderful resort-like facilities and amazing holistic, fitness and nutritional options at a reasonable price.